Exp-Communicate-Using-Markdown-Cohort-1/series-communicate-using-markdown-Soimanul/index.md

   return 0;
 }
 ```
--[x] Do text manipulation from markdown intro
+- [x] Do text manipulation from markdown intro
--[x] Do image manipulation from markdown intro
+- [x] Do image manipulation from markdown intro
--[x] Do code snippetd from markdown intro
+- [x] Do code snippetd from markdown intro
--[] Do checklist from markdown intro
+- [ ] Do checklist from markdown intro